GoogleChromeLabs/http2push-gae/README.md

 runtimes feel free to submit a pull request or visit the [EXPLAINER](EXPLAINER.md) to read up on how to construct the `Link rel=preload` header yourself.

-### Run the example server
+### Run the example server(s)

 **Important** the dev server does not support http2 push.
 An app needs to be deployed to production App Engine.

-`example/` contains a fully working example of an App Engine Python server that uses http2push.py.
-You'll also see an example `push_manifest.json` in that folder.
+`example/` contains a fully working example of an App Engine Python server and Go servers.
+This walk-through will use the Python server, which uses the http2push.py library.
+You'll also see an example `examples/python/push_manifest.json` in that folder.

 To try the test server, start the App Engine dev server in the `example` folder:

-    cd example
+    cd example/python
     dev_appserver.py --port 8080 .

 Open `http://localhost:8080/`.